|University of Arkansas at Little Rock|

 |Policy Name: Power Tool Safety|

 |Effective Date: May 6, 2008|

-Inventory Form The Office of Risk Management has developed a power tool inventory form (See Appendix B) to assist departments in listing their tools.
+The Office of Risk Management has developed a power tool inventory form (see Appendix B) to assist departments in listing their tools.

 Regulations will include hours that shop may be used, persons permitted to use equipment, supervision required, recommended personal protective equipment, and any other pertinent information regarding the safe operation of the tools and equipment within the shop.
 A copy of the regulations should be posted in the shop and used as part of your training program.

 All employees and students should receive instruction on shop regulations and the safe use of each power tool.
 Train employees to select the right tools for each job.